harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 ***

 ## How can I get help?
-The Load Impact Support and Client Success teams are here to help should you have questions.
+The LoadImpact Support and Client Success teams are here to help should you have questions.
 You can utilize the icon in the lower right corner of this page to start a chat or email us at support [at] loadimpact.com.

 ***